-Enforcement of legal rights
+Enforcement of legal rights.
 The Pakistani legal system is a common law system which requires modernisation and law reform, particularly in civil and commercial fields.
-In circumstances where no precedents of the Pakistan courts are available, decided cases of other common law jurisdictions, primarily India and England and

-Wales, are generally recognised as persuasive authority in the Pakistan courts.
+In circumstances where no precedents of the Pakistan courts are available, decided cases of other common law jurisdictions, primarily India and England and Wales, are generally recognised as persuasive authority in the Pakistan courts.
 Many of the judicial remedies for enforcement and protection of legal rights typically found in more developed jurisdictions may not be available in Pakistan unless adopted in future by the superior courts of Pakistan in reliance on such foreign precedents.
 Even after a judgment has been finally pronounced, execution of the relevant decree may give rise to additional litigation and objections to such execution.

-Emerging markets such as Pakistan are subject to greater risks than more developed markets, and financial turmoil in the global markets could disrupt the economy
+Emerging markets such as Pakistan are subject to greater risks than more developed markets, and financial turmoil in the global markets could disrupt the economy.
 Emerging markets, such as Pakistan, are subject to increased political, economic and legal risks.
 Generally, investments in emerging markets are only suitable for sophisticated investors who fully appreciate, and are familiar with, the significance of the risks involved in investing in emerging markets.
 Investors should also note that emerging markets such as Pakistan are subject to rapid change and that the information set forth in this Offering Circular may become outdated relatively quickly.
-See "Presentation of Financial, Statistical and Other Information - Considerations on accuracy and consistency of statistical information".
-Moreover, financial turmoil in any emerging market country tends to adversely affect prices in the financial markets of all emerging market countries as investors move their money to more stable, developed markets.
-Thus, even if Pakistan's economy is stable, financial turmoil in the global financial markets could adversely affect the economy and the Issuer's ability to service and repay the Certificates although Pakistan has never defaulted on its sovereign financial obligations.
+See "Presentation of Financial, Statistical and Other Information -Considerations on accuracy and consistency of statistical information".
+Moreover, financial turmoil in any emerging market country tends to negatively affect prices in the financial markets of all emerging market countries as investors move their money to more stable, developed markets.
+Significant changes in global macroeconomic conditions such as global monetary policies (notably in the U.S. and E.U.), global commodity prices and economic conditions in major international markets including China, can impact capital and financing flows and have a significant impact.
+Thus, even if Pakistan's economy is stable, financial turmoil in the global financial markets could negatively affect the economy and the Issuer's ability to service and repay the Certificates although Pakistan has never defaulted on its sovereign financial obligations.

-The Issuer's credit rating could be downgraded, impacting its access to foreign debt

-Moody's current rating of the Government is Caa1 (stable), Moody's revised its outlook on the Government from negative to stable on 14 July 2014.
-Standard & Poor's long-term rating of the Government is B- (stable).
-However, despite improving macroeconomic indicators, including the level of foreign exchange reserves, any downgrade of the Government's bonds would likely affect the Government's ability to raise foreign debt, which could adversely affect the Pakistani economy.
+The Government's credit rating could be downgraded, impacting its access to foreign debt.
+Moody's current rating of the Government is B3 (stable), Moody's revised its outlook on the Government from Caa1 to B3 on 11 June 2015.
+Fitch's long-term rating of the Government is B (stable).
+However, despite improving macroeconomic indicators, including benefits from falling global oil prices, the level of foreign exchange reserves and fiscal consolidation efforts, any downgrade of the Government's bonds would likely affect the

+Government's ability to raise foreign debt, which could negatively affect the Pakistani economy.